Though the route uses B roads they are of the white-line-down-the-centre variety with fast traffic but not excessively busy.

 The Day 1 Stages:

 Stage 1, Wivenhoe Station to Clacton-on-Sea (22km) where a café stop is suggested along the sea front and where you pickup people starting at Clacton-on-Sea.
+You could sensibly continue and stop at Caffé Gloria on Connaught Avenue off the Esplanade in Frinton-on-Sea which has everything you need for a 12:15 café break after 18 miles.
+Other cafés are in the area.

 Stage 2, Clacton-on-Sea to Little Oakley (28km) where there is a pub (Ye Olde Cherry Tree) for a brief stop.
 You could eat here if taking the Harwich to Hook of Holland crossing.